Skip navigation

 Duo Push in Universal Prompt Duo Push in Traditional Prompt

 We've already updated the Duo HackerOne application hosted in Duo's service to support the Universal Prompt, so there's no action required on your part to update the application itself.
-You can activate the Universal Prompt experience for users of new and existing Duo HackerOne applications from the Duo Admin Panel.
+If you created your HackerOne application before March 2024, you can activate the Universal Prompt experience for users from the Duo Admin Panel.
+HackerOne applications created after March 2024 have the Universal Prompt activated by default.

 Activate Universal Prompt